Scientialibera/kafka-spark-app/README.md

 ### Historical data analytics and game data structure (backend/historical)

 Historical data and folder structure:

 The parameters chosen for the analysis of each football player are: acceleration, speed, location, temperature, and heart rate, the app is managing and analysing player and team performance data, by utilizing the heart rate recovery metric Research Paper: Heart Rate Dynamics and Quantifying Physical Fatigue in Canadian Football.
 Applied Sciences, 2024 (See References part).
 Real-time insights and suggestions are made possible by checking all parameters and making decisions for football analytics.

+The data used for this application as sensor data, are json files of acceleration, speed, temperature, heart rate per player and per game.
+The sensor data come in timestamps every 5 seconds, for the total maximum of 90 minutes, for each sensor category.
+The raw sensor data are then analyzed to provide the analytics needed.

 Endpoints Overview
 The endpoints are providing: